aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ### 6. Verify the Karpenter deployment

-You can accelerate the argocd reconciliation with manual sync:
+We can accelerate the argocd reconciliation with manual sync:

 ```bash
 kubectl get deployment -n kube-system karpenter --context hub-cluster